Couple dancing on a rock in the ocean smiling

 Rebuild emotional attunement (responsiveness)

-Validate and mirror: reflect your partner’s feelings to ensure understanding before offering solutions.
+Validate and mirror when listening to one another: reflect your partner’s feelings to ensure understanding before offering solutions.

 Increase transparency (honesty)

 No-secrets policy within agreed boundaries.
-If privacy is essential, document off-limits information and why, to reduce suspicion-based harm.
+If privacy is essential, document off-limits information and why, to reduce suspicion-based harm to the other partner.

-Shared data points when useful (calendars, budgets) to foster predictability.
+Shared data points when useful (calendars, budgets) foster predictability and emotional safety within the relationship.

 Repair conversations (honesty + repair)

-Structure: A) Description of breach, B) Impact, C) Specific apologies, D) Concrete steps to prevent recurrence, E) Review of the current safety plan.
+Structure: A) Description of breach, B) Impact on you, C) Specific triggers and need to own your side of the street with an apologie, D) Concrete steps to prevent recurrence in the eyes of the speaker, E) Review of the current safety plan.

 Gottman-informed trust metrics in practice